 – by Steven Weinstein

-Setting up your own Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. zoo and collecting all indicators of compromise related to those samples of malware can be time consuming and expensive.
+Setting up your own Malware: Software that is intended to damage or disable computers and computer systems. zoo and collecting all indicators of compromise related to those samples of malware can be time consuming and expensive.
 While there’s a long list of benefits to doing this on your own, it doesn’t make sense for every organization.
 All other arguments aside, some companies may decide that while it’s more expensive in the long run, it’s simpler and faster to leverage a malware repository such as VirusTotal.

 Having access to the VirusTotal Private API adds immediate value to teams looking to mine data via custom scripts.
 With tens of millions of samples of malware and hundreds of millions of IOCs, the data a simple script can return can be vast.
 While incredibly useful, comprehending and making sense of this large amount of data is very difficult.